 Organisational issues, which often start to show towards the end of primary school and into secondary school are a likely symptom – in terms of making sure they have the right things for the task, but also how to organise ideas and get these down on paper.

-There are some tasks which dyslexic children find hard and time consuming.
+There are some tasks which dyslexic children find hard and time-consuming.
 Copying from the board is one; due to the way words are processed, children may struggle to copy (and read) a word they’ve only just seen – it seems ‘new’ to them each time.
 Consequently, this can be a slow and frustrating process.

 Dyslexia screening tests and assessments can help to show where some of these difficulties lay and can be taken into school so that the right support is in place for these students.
 Many of our private tutors in Cambridge, Ely, Huntingdon and Newmarket are experienced with dealing with dyslexic and dyscalculic children.

 Visual stress (also known as Irlen Syndrome) can also co-exist with dyslexia.
-This is unrelated to any other sight issue; a child could have 20:20 vision and the brain still sees a confused set of words.
+This is unrelated to any other sight issue; a child could have 20:20 vision and the brain still sees a confusing set of words.
 Coloured acetate overlays and/or glasses can help some students to ‘fix’ the letters in place.
 Testing for visual stress can be added onto a screening test or assessment for dyslexia and dyscalculia.